Arlen22/TiddlyWiki5-production/README.md

 https://cdn.jsdelivr.net/gh/arlen22/tiddlywiki5-compiled@tag1/5-1-21/hashes.json

 To use the bundle scripts you insert the following HTML betweeen the `boot-prefix.js` script tag and the `boot.js` script tag at the end of the TiddlyWiki file.
+You should be able to find the correct place by searching for the string `<!--~~ Boot kernel ~~-->`.

 ```html
 <script src="https://cdn.jsdelivr.net/gh/arlen22/tiddlywiki5-compiled@tag1/5-1-21/core/plugin.info.js"